Worm was right there with us

 On 02 Aug 1990, I’d been on duty as a Flight Security Controller at Charlie One, a Minuteman III ICBM launch control facility east of Harrisburg, Nebraska.
 The news was showing video of Iraqi tanks rolling through the streets of Kuwait City.
 I had done a 6th grade report about Kuwait during the first oil crisis (in 1973), so unlike many watching that broadcast, I’d actually heard of that tiny country and had some idea of where it was.

 The desk phone rang.
 It was the 90th Security Police Group’s assistant mobility NCO.
-“Hey, H,” he asked, sounding a little hard-pressed, “is your chem warfare up to date?” meaning: had I taken the annually required training on defense against chemical attack sometime since August of 1989?
+“Hey, H,” he asked, sounding a little hard-pressed, “is your Chem Warfare up to date?” meaning: had I taken the annually required training on defense against chemical attack sometime since August of 1989?

-“Pretty sure,” I replied.
-“You’ll have to check with the back office weenies at 89 MSS” [specifically, the 89th Missile Security Squadron Training NCO, who kept track of stuff like that and scheduled things like recurring firearms qualification or chem warfare or Laws of Armed Conflict training] “to be sure.
-Why do you ask?”
+Pretty sure,” I replied.
+“You’ll have to check with the back-office weenies at 89 MSS” [specifically, the 89th Missile Security Squadron Training NCO, who kept track of stuff like that and scheduled things like recurring firearms qualifications or Chem Warfare or Laws of Armed Conflict training] “to be sure.
+Why do you ask?

-“No reason.
+No reason.
 Gotta go.
 Bye!”
 He hung up.

 I looked back at the tanks on the TV screen.
 It didn’t take long to put 2 and 2 together.

-The 90 Security Police Group was initially tasked with sending two 44-man flights to support what would initially be dubbed Desert Shield.
+The 90 Security Police Group was tasked with sending two 44-man flights to support what would initially be dubbed Desert Shield.
 The two commanders had, between them, 1100 gun-toting security policemen to choose from.

-Many times, when asked to send people TDY, a squadron will fess up with its slackers and trouble makers.
+Many times, when asked to send people TDY, a squadron will fess up with its slackers and troublemakers.

 This was different.
 We could very well be going to war.
 Col Chris Gugas, formerly a B-52 pilot in Southeast Asia and then commander of the 90 Security Police Group, gave the two flight commanders carte blanche to cherry-pick whomever they wanted.